So look at how old she was. My mother was eighty-four years old . . . eighty-four.

 he would do.
 Some whites talk about trying to capture him.
 We wouldn't.

 A few of the white people tried everything to get ahead of us.
 We don't

 do things like that.
 It isn't the idea that we're scared, but we respect

 other people who live in our vicinity.
 He has to live too.

-Winibozho had a grandma, Old Nokomis, that would tell him
+Wenabozho had a grandma -- Old Nokomis -- who would tell him

-the right thing, but he wouldn't go according to it.
+the right thing, but he wouldn't go according to what she advised.
 He'd go according

 to his own way of thinking.
 Any time that he was really stuck,

 he wouldn't listen to grandma.
 He'd ask grandma questions, but he wouldn't